lcsirmaz/inner/README.md

 additional extremal solutions.
 (Actually, the oracle is asked about all facets of the actual approximation; it returns an extremal solution on or beyond that facet.)
-The method might miss extremal solutions, so the result is not known (can need not be) complete.
+The method might miss extremal solutions, so the result is not known (can not) be complete.
 A second `SIGUSR1` signal aborts this post-processing.

 When receiving a `SIGUSR2` signal (since version 2.8), the program creates